clay584/whatls/README.md

 ## Usage

-1. Take a packet capture and save to file.
+1. Take a packet capture from a device and save to file.
+2. Pre-filter your capture with `tcpdump -nt -r MyCaptureFile.pcap "$(cat ssl_filter.bpf)" -w MyCaptureFile_filtered.pcap`.
+This does two things.
+First, it makes the analysis faster by orders of magnitude as `tcpdump` with `bpf` is way faster than using a display filter and iterating through packets with pyshark.
+Second, I've noticed that when a capture is taken and analyzed without first running it through `tcpdump`, pyshark chokes on it for some reason and gives incomplete data.
+In test captures, 41 SSL sessions were found, whereas after using `tcpdump` to filter, pyshark was able to analyze all of it, resulting in 151 SSL sessions.
-2. Run `./whatls.py MyCaptureFile.pcap`.
+3. Run `./whatls.py MyCaptureFile_filtered.pcap`.
-3. The CSV report will be saved to `MyCaptureFile.csv`.
+4. The CSV report will be saved to `MyCaptureFile_filtered.csv`.